damemi/Cloud-native-deployments-of-bare-metal-high-performance-AI-workflows/REPORT.md

 Since the BigGAN workflow is written in PyTorch, we wil focus on discussing the possibility of running/training Pytorch programs in an "elastic manner":

 ### 1.1 Elasticity for PyTorch
-According to Pytorch documentation [link here](https://pytorch.org/blog/pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community/#tools-for-elastic-training-and-large-scale-computer-vision),  current PyTorch parallelism is achieved by something called **Distributed Data Parallel (DPP)** module, and it has following short-commings:
+According to Pytorch documentation [link here](https://pytorch.org/blog/pytorch-adds-new-tools-and-libraries-welcomes-preferred-networks-to-its-community/#tools-for-elastic-training-and-large-scale-computer-vision),  current PyTorch parallelism is achieved by something called **Distributed Data Parallel (DDP)** module, and it has following short-commings:

 1. Parallel jobs cannot start without aquiring all the request nodes(pod/containers).
-2. Parallel jobs is not recoverable from node(pod/container) failures.
+2. Parallel jobs are not recoverable from node(pod/container) failures.
-3. Parallel jobs is not able to incorporate nodes that join later.
+3. Parallel jobs are not able to incorporate nodes that join later.

 Recently the comunity is working on incorporating **elastic training** functionality to PyTorch.
 Experimental implementation of the functionality can be found at [PyTorch-Elastic](https://github.com/pytorch/elastic).

-However, **PyTorch-Elastic** only supports AWS environment with Amazon Sagemaker and Elastic Kubernetes Service(EKS) and haven't support OpenShift yet.
+However, **PyTorch-Elastic** only supports AWS environment with Amazon Sagemaker and Elastic Kubernetes Service(EKS) and haven't added support for OpenShift yet.

 After discussion among group members, we figure that given the time and scope of our project, we might not be able to finish adapting **PyTorch-Elastic** to OpenShift environment and re-writing the BigGAN workflow using PyTorch-Elastic APIs by the end of the semester.
 We will leave it as a future TODO for now.
 <!-- <h5 align="center"> shawn </h5> -->